You've successfully subscribed to digitalplunge

 V-Ray and Corona Renderer are two of the most popular graphics engines.
-Both programs are owned by the same company, Chaos Group, and are becoming increasingly similar, making it difficult for professional visualizers to choose the right software.
+Both programs are owned by the same company, Chaos, and are becoming increasingly similar, making it difficult for professional visualizers to choose the right software.

 Compared to Corona, which is primarily used with 3ds Max, the range of programs that allow you to use V-ray is somewhat wider.
 At the same time, Corona renderer is compatible with third-party plugins: Forest Pack, Quixel Megascans, RailClone, etc.